Skip to main content

 • Skills for living in the world: Citizenship, life and career, and personal and social responsibility

-As a manager, it is important for you to ensure that staff members recognize that while the three R’s—reading, writing and arithmetic—are essential, so are the three C’s: creativity, communication, and collaboration.
+As a Program Manager, it is important for you to ensure that staff members recognize that while the three R’s—reading, writing and arithmetic—are essential, so are the three C’s: creativity, communication, and collaboration.

 Interactions, Routines, and Experiences

 Though creativity is within us, it is nurtured in our interactions with others and the experiences we share.
 Creativity is not something extra that your staff does; it is a part of everything they do.
-Children spend a great deal of time at your program, and boredom can set in even in the best of classrooms—even in a high-quality program such as yours.
-Doing the same things over and over with the same people at the same time day after day is monotonous.
+Children spend a great deal of time at your program and will be seeking outlets for creative expression throughout each day.
+It is you and your staff’s job to find a balance between providing much-needed structure and routine, while also nurturing each child’s need to be creative.
 When it comes to interactions, routines, and experiences in cultivating creativity, here are a few things to keep in mind:

 • A positive and encouraging attitude brings out the best in people.
 There is no place in child and youth programs for people who are negative and judgmental.

-• Building on the interests of children and youth and capitalizing on teachable moments creates excitement and enhances learning.
-Rote drill and skill activities dull creativity.
+• Building on the interests and skills of children and youth and capitalizing on connections and teachable moments creates excitement and enhances learning.
+Rote drill and skill activities like worksheets, dull creativity.

 For more in-depth information on strategies for cultivating creativity in each of these areas, refer to the age tracks for this course.